MKLab-ITI/image-verification-corpus/README.md

 * tweets_images_update.txt: File that contains only the pure fake tweets from the previous file.
 Tweets with funny content or tweets declaring that their content is fake, have been removed from the dataset.
 * tweets_event.txt: File that contains the tweets with fake content we used, but they are no longer online available, either because the user erased them or the user account is suspended.

+To use the corpus, just use the set_images.txt file with the verified images and one of the other files that contains the tweets as described above.

 The [computational-verification](https://github.com/socialsensor/computational-verification) project implements a framework that uses the corpus.
 If you use this dataset and/or the linked framework in your research, please include the following reference in your work:

 C. Boididou, S. Papadopoulos, Y. Kompatsiaris, S. Schifferes, N. Newman.
 Challenges of Computational Verification in Social Media.
 In Proceedings of SNOW II: Social News on the Web workshop, WWW'14 Companion.